CTYAODN

 Late Effects

-Side effects of cancer treatment that may not appear for months or years after treatment.
+Side effects of cancer treatment, such as those from chemotherapy, immunotherapy, or adjuvant therapy, may not appear for months or even years after the treatment has concluded.

 Leukaemia

-Leukaemia is a cancer of blood cells in the bone marrow, usually white blood cells.
-There are different types of leukaemia defined by the type of blood cell affected and how the condition develops.
+Leukaemia is a cancer of blood cells in the bone marrow, primarily affecting white blood cells.
+There are various types of leukaemia, classified by the specific type of blood cell involved and the progression of the disease.
+Treatment options may include chemotherapy, immunotherapy, and adjuvant therapy, depending on the individual case.

 Lymphocyte

-A type of immune cell that is made in the bone marrow.
-Lymphocytes help the body fight disease and infection by recognising and responding to specific foreign invaders called antigens.
+Lymphocytes are a type of immune cell produced in the bone marrow.
+These important cells help the body combat disease and infection by recognizing and responding to specific foreign invaders called antigens.
+In treatments such as chemotherapy and immunotherapy, lymphocytes play a crucial role, and they may also be enhanced through adjuvant therapy to improve the body’s response against illnesses.

 Lymphoma

-A type of blood cancer affecting the lymphatic system, which is a part of the immune system that fights infection.
-There are different types of lymphoma, classified depending on how the cells are affected and how the lymphoma behaves.
-The 2 main types are Hodgkin lymphoma and Non-Hodgkin lymphoma.
+Lymphoma is a type of blood cancer that affects the lymphatic system, which plays a crucial role in the immune system's ability to fight infection.
+There are different types of lymphoma, classified based on how the cells are affected and how the lymphoma behaves.
+The two main types are Hodgkin lymphoma and Non-Hodgkin lymphoma.
+Treatment options for lymphoma often include chemotherapy, immunotherapy, and adjuvant therapy to enhance the effectiveness of the primary treatment.

 M